zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

     <copy>sudo sed -i --follow-symlinks 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/sysconfig/selinux</copy>
     ```

-2. Deploy and initialize the pod network and make sure that the pod network does not overlap with any of the host networks
+2. Deploy and initialize the pod network and make sure that the pod network does not overlap with any of the host networks.

     ```
     <copy>sudo kubeadm init --pod-network-cidr=10.244.0.0/16</copy>
     ```

-3. Enable kubectl to work with non-root users
+3. Enable kubectl to work with non-root users.

     ```
     <copy>sudo cp -i /etc/kubernetes/admin.conf /home/oracle/.kube/config</copy>